The Story of Grunge Audiobook By Michael Stewart Foley, The Great Courses cover art

 A Scholarly Study of Grunge

 If you're looking for some sort of pop-journalistic history of your favourite grunge bands, you may be disappointed.
-This is a serious academic study of grunge as a social movement.
+This is a rather serious academic study of grunge as a social movement.
 Issues such as economics, politics, feminism and the ethics of commercializing angst are the author's/lecturer's focus.
-I'm glad I listened, for I now have a much deeper understanding of the origins and impact of music that was once often in my ears.
+I'm glad I listened, for I now have a better understanding of the origins and impact of music that was once often in my ears.

 Something went wrong.
 Please try again in a few minutes.